 The Second Year:

 The second year for most fellows is primarily focused on research with some continued clinical training.
 A majority of the trainee’s time is spent in a mentored research experience.
 One half day per week is spent in his/her continuity clinic, and two half days per month are devoted to specialized training in lipid disorders, pediatric endocrinology, high risk obstetrics, reproductive endocrine and osteoporosis/metabolic bone clinics.
 Two weeks are spent on the inpatient Glucose Management Team at the UCH to obtain experience managing complex glucose-lowering regimens for patients with cystic fibrosis, solid organ transplantation and other conditions.
 Fellows are offered the opportunity to teach medical students by facilitating small group discussions of endocrine pathophysiology cases.
-Realizing that not all applicants are looking for an intensive research experience during their fellowship training, in 2012 we will be considering applicants who are looking for 2 years of training with a greater emphasis on clinical training.
+Realizing that not all applicants are looking for an intensive research experience during their fellowship training, in 2012 we starting accepting applicants who are looking for 2 years of training with a greater emphasis on clinical training.
 For these individuals, the second year will include a scholarly project conducted under the mentorship of an experienced investigator, but will include substantially more experience in inpatient and outpatient treatment of diabetes including experiences at the Barbara Davis Center for Childhood Diabetes, an internationally-known institution in research and the clinical care of type 1 diabetes.

 The Third Year: